-- A27.
+A27.
 If, in the circumstances described in paragraphs A23 and A28, the auditor concludes that it is not necessary to record certain terms of the audit engagement in an audit engagement letter, the auditor is still required by paragraph 11 to seek the written agreement from management that it acknowledges and understands that it has the responsibilities set out in paragraph 6(b).
-However, in accordance with paragraph 12, such written agreement may use the wording of the law or regulation if such law or regulation establishes responsibilities for management that are equivalent in effect to those described in paragraph 6(b).
-The accounting profession, audit standards setter, or audit regulator in a jurisdiction may have provided guidance as to whether the description in law or regulation is equivalent. - + For Singapore incorporated companies, the description of responsibilities for the financial statements is as follows:
+However, in accordance with paragraph 12, such written agreement may use the wording of the law+ or regulation if such law or regulation establishes responsibilities for management that are equivalent in effect to those described in paragraph 6(b).
+The accounting profession, audit standards setter, or audit regulator in a jurisdiction may have provided guidance as to whether the description in law or regulation is equivalent.

++ For Singapore incorporated companies, the description of responsibilities for the financial statements is as follows:

-Management is responsible for the preparation of financial statements that give a true and fair view in accordance with the provisions of the Companies Act, Chapter 50 and Financial Reporting Standards in Singapore, and for devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair financial statements and to maintain accountability of assets.
+Management is responsible for the preparation of financial statements that give a true and fair view in accordance with the provisions of the Companies Act, Chapter 50 and [Singapore Financial Reporting Standards (International) / Financial Reporting Standards in Singapore / Singapore Financial Reporting Standard for Small Entities], and for devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair financial statements and to maintain accountability of assets.